 If I face trouble with the submission process, whom should I contact for help?

 Write to us at [email protected] for any queries or issues.
 Before you write to us, please go through the FAQs listed here.
 We are sure you will find quick answers to some common queries.

 Should I own the copyright for all the content in the film I am submitting?

-All content used in the film should be original and belong to the participant or licensed to the participant under a valid license.
-Nature inFocus expressly disavows any responsibility for, and will not be held responsible for, any unauthorised inclusion of any copyrighted content or materials within or relating to the short film, including any content or materials that are or may become the basis for any third-party claims for copyright infringement.
+All content used in the film should be original and belong to the participant or licensed to the participant under a valid licence.
+Nature inFocus expressly disavows any responsibility for, and will not be held responsible for, any unauthorised inclusion of any copyrighted content or materials within or relating to the film, including any content or materials that are or may become the basis for any third-party claims for copyright infringement.

 Yes.
 We do not require exclusivity.